jdesrosiers/tictactoe/README.md

 ### Play the Game
-To play classic Tic Tac Toe, run `activator "run-main Classic"` To Paly 4x4 Tic Tac Toe, run `activator "run-main FourByFour"`
+To play classic Tic Tac Toe, run `activator "run-main Classic"` To Play 4x4 Tic Tac Toe, run `activator "run-main FourByFour"`

 By default, X is played by the user and O is played by a minimax agent.
 These defaults can be overridden using command line arguments.